citygml4j/citygml-tools/README.md

     > docker run --rm -u 1000 -v /path/to/your/data:/data citygml-tools to-cityjson *.gml

-Note that `/data` is the _default working directory_ inside the container.
+Note that `/data` is the default working directory inside the container.
 Relative paths to input files like in the above example are automatically resolved against `/data` by citygml-tools.
 If you mount your local directory at a different path inside the container, you must specify the full path to your input files, of course.

 Use the `-u` parameter to pass the username or UID of your current host's user to set the correct file permissions on generated files in the mounted directory.

-#### Technical details
-The citygml-tools image uses [Eclipse Temurin](https://hub.docker.com/_/eclipse-temurin) OpenJDK binaries for Alpine Linux to keep the resulting images small.
-Additionally, it is written as multi-stage image, which means the "JDK image" is only used for building, while the final application gets wrapped in a smaller "JRE image".

-By default, the container process is executed as non-root user.
-The default working directory inside the container is `/data`.

 ## Building

 citygml-tools uses [Gradle](https://gradle.org/) as build system.
 To build the program from source, clone the repository to your local machine and run the following command from the root of the repository.